harshit-mishr/TwitterClone/README.md

 Following: Users can follow other users to see their tweets on their timeline and see new content.

 Technologies Used
-The Twitter clone is built using a combination of HTML, CSS, JavaScript and to store in recoil user and tweet information.
+The Twitter clone is built using a combination of HTML, CSS, JavaScript, React Js and to store in recoil user and tweet information.
 The application is designed to be mobile-responsive and accessible on a variety of devices.